Concert Season 2020/2021

 Welcome to the RTWSO's 2020/21 season

-Plans for our new series of concerts have now been finalised and we are looking forward to an exciting 2020/21 season.
+Plans for our forthcoming concerts have been finalised and we are looking forward to an exciting new season.

-In the coming season we have something for everybody: wonderful soloists such as violinist Joo Yeon Sir, the young baritone Benjamin Appl and pianist Isata Kanneh-Mason who is making such a name for herself, as well as return visits from Katherine Lacy and Stephen Hough.
+In 2021 we have something for everybody: we are delighted to be welcoming the pianist Isata Kanneh-Mason who is making a fantastic name for herself, and we are very much looking forward to return visits from Katherine Lacy and Stephen Hough.

 A special feature is our March concert when we celebrate International Women’s Day.
 In a first for the RTWSO we have three wonderful pieces composed by women and conducted by Alice Farnham.